Apros7/GrammatikTAK/FineTuneModels/README.md

 ### Notes about training:
 - After epoch 2 the validation loss typically goes up slighty suggestion that the model has already fitted the data pretty good and is already starting to overfit.
 - Max data avaliable is 6.9 mil.
+A potential data collection funnel could be created to gather more data and thereby increasing accuracy.
 - About 0.7% increase in accuracy with epoch 2, 0.05% increase with epoch 3, and decrease in accuracy with >3 epochs.

 ## Nutids-r Models